Key Takeaways:

 Delta-8 is about half as potent as Delta-9 and produces a smoother, clearer high.
 Many users call it “diet weed” because it offers relaxation and mild euphoria without overwhelming intensity.

-Delta-8 products’ effects make it ideal for daytime use or creative focus.
-It shares appetite-enhancing and stress-relieving traits with Delta-9, but is generally considered more balanced and approachable for beginners.
+Because it metabolizes differently in the liver, Delta-8 produces milder psychoactive effects.
+This makes it great for daytime use or creative focus, and it’s generally considered more balanced and approachable for beginners.

 3. Delta-10 THC